History

 Simon Kenton’s Legacy

-Much has changed surrounding the Simon Kenton farm since he roamed over 50,000 acres with the Shawnee, Tecumseh and Daniel Boone.
-Deeded to him by the US Government, his farm became the first white settlement in Ohio.
+Much of our surroundings have changed since Simon Kenton roamed over 50,000 acres with the Shawnee, Tecumseh and Daniel Boone.
+Deeded to him by the US Government, the Simon Kenton farm became the first white settlement in Ohio.
 Simon’s cabin was situated adjacent to where the old Spring House still stands.
 A historical marker is all that remains today.
-There are many legends as to why Simon chose this land but the truth has been clouded by myth and superstition.
+There are many legends as to why Simon chose this land, but the truth has been clouded by myth and superstition.

-Immediately drawn to the land and recognizing its inherent potential, she came back the next day and after several more visits negotiated a purchase contract.
-Six months after sinking her entire life savings into the required major renovations she opened her fourth B&B in her 21 years of public service.
+Immediately drawn to the land and recognizing its inherent potential, she eagerly returned the next day, and after several more visits, negotiated a purchase contract.
+Six months after sinking her entire life savings into the required major renovations, she opened her fourth B&B in her 21 years of public service.

 Who knows, you may even bump into Simon and his friend Tecumseh who watch over this cherished land and the beginning of Theresa’s legacy.